-Sutherland Shire Family Services provide a range of Parenting Programs, Support Click here to see our Term 4 (2018) Program schedule.
+Sutherland Shire Family Services provide a range of Parenting Programs & Support groups.
+Click here to see our Term 1 (2019) Program schedule.

 Circle of Security is a relationship program designed to strengthen the parent/ caregiver relationship through enhancing attachment security.
 It is an evidence based program that helps parents/ caregivers recognise new ways to understand their child’s needs and behaviours, and learn effective ways to connect with their child.
 It enhances a child’s sense of security, self-esteem and parent- child relationship.

 The Bringing Up Great Kids program has been developed by the Australian Childhood Foundation and uses mindfulness and reflection to support parents to review and enhance patterns of communication with their children, to promote more respectful interactions and encourage the development of children’s positive self-identity.

 Tuning into Kids is an evidence-based parenting program that focuses on the emotional connection between parents and children.
 It assists parents respond to their children’s emotions in an accepting and supportive way.